associatedpress/datakit-data/docs/usage.rst

 at any point by editing `config/datakit-data.json` for a given project.

 **s3_path_prefix**
-  one or more directory levels to be **prepended** to a project config's S3 path
+  one or more directory levels to be **prepended** to a project config's S3 path, no trailing slash

 **s3_path_suffix**
-  one or more directory levels to be **appended** to a project config's S3 path
+  one or more directory levels to be **appended** to a project config's S3 path, no trailing slash

 The prefix/suffix settings are useful when project data